Last Updated on 14 January 2026 by Cycloscope

 Project supporters ‘ arguments are well expressed by Tabula.ge:

-During the operation of the Khudoni HPP, the company will pay 20 million GEL in the form of annual profit tax; an income tax worth 20 million GEL will also be paid during the construction of the plant and an additional 4.5 million GEL after the completion of the construction when some 350 people start working on the plant, each receiving an average salary of 1,700-1,800 GEL.
+During the operation of the Khudoni HPP, the company will pay 20 million GEL in the form of annual profit tax; an income tax worth 20 million GEL will also be paid during the construction of the plant and an additional 4.5 million GEL after the completion of the building when some 350 people start working on the plant, each receiving an average salary of 1,700-1,800 GEL.

 According to Green Alternative, these numbers aren’t realistic.

-But Khudoni HPP is not the only big hydroelectric project that the Georgian government is carrying on.
-The construction of another big hydropower plant is envisaged in the Deriali gorge, on the Tergi River.
+The construction of another large hydropower plant is envisaged in the Deriali gorge on the Tergi River.
 This project will be treated in the upcoming second part of this article.

 All sources are linked in the article